Recipe for Greek Chicken Souvlaki

 Featured Recipe of the Month from March 2008

-We love Mexican food at The International Kitchen.
+We love Mexican food at The International Kitchen, and we love this easy black bean soup recipe.
 Perhaps this is no surprise, we live in Chicago, and Chicago is known for having some of the best Mexican food outside of Mexico.
 But whether traditional recipes or contemporary gourmet Mexican cuisine, we’re always up for Mexican fare.

-This month we give you one of Chef Ana’s favorite traditional Mexican recipes; however, this is a version all her own.
+This month we give you one of Chef Ana’s favorite traditional Mexican recipes for Mexican black bean soup; however, this is a version all her own.
 It’s a wonderfully hearty dish and easy to make.
-Serve it to your friends as part of a Mexico-themed dinner party, or whip it up for an easy dinner!
+Serve this recipe for the best black bean soup to your friends as part of a Mexico-themed dinner party, or whip it up for an easy dinner!

 For more information on Chef Ana and her creations, check out our culinary tour of Mexico, Hola Mexico!